perseusrealdeal/PerseusDarkMode/README.md

 `PerseusDarkMode` was written at Novosibirsk by Mikhail Zhigulin i.e. me, mzhigulin@gmail.com.

-Mostly I'd like thank my lovely family, my father and mother, for supporting me in all my ways.
+Mostly I'd like thank my lovely parents for supporting me in all my ways.